EmbroidePy/pyembroidery/README.md

 EmbPattern
 ---
 EmbPattern objects contain three primary elements:
-`stitches`: This is a `list` of lists of three elements [x, y, command] `threadlist`: This is a `list` of EmbThread class objects.
+* `stitches`: This is a `list` of lists of three elements [x, y, command]
+* `threadlist`: This is a `list` of EmbThread class objects.
-`extras`: This is a `dict` of various types of things that were found or referenced within the reading or desired for the writing of the file such as metadata info about the label declared within a file or some internal 1 bit graphics found within the embroidery file.
+* `extras`: This is a `dict` of various types of things that were found or referenced within the reading or desired for the writing of the file such as metadata info about the label declared within a file or some internal 1 bit graphics found within the embroidery file.

-EmbPattern stitches
+EmbPattern Stitches
 ---
 The stitches contain absolute locations x, y and command.
 Commands are found defined within the EmbConstant.py file and should be referenced by name rather than value.
 The commands are the lower 8 bits of the command value.
-The upper bits of the command values are reserved for additional information.
-And for best practices these should be masked off `stitch[stitch_index][2] & COMMAND_MASK` currently the commands with higher level bits sets are `COLOR_CHANGE` and `NEEDLE_SET` and these encode for the color being changed to or the needle being changed to. `0bnnnnnnnnttttttttcccccccc` where `n` is a bit encoding needle and `t` is a bit encoding thread and `c` is a bit encoding command.
-The `EmbConstant.py` file contains helper functions for `encode_thread_change` and `decode_thread_change` to parse these commands for you.
-In all cases, `None` for a value is encoded as `0` and means that there is no information about this.
-So, for example, a DST loaded COLOR_CHANGE command may COLOR_CHANGE unknown thread, unknown needled
+The upper bits of the command values are reserved for additional information (See Thread Changes).
+For best practices these should be masked off `stitch[stitch_index][2] & COMMAND_MASK`.

-EmbPattern threadlist
+EmbPattern Threadlist
 ---
 The threadlist is a reference table of threads and the information about those threads.
-This was prior to `pyembroidery` version 1.3 a general log of the thread switching that would occur at the COLOR_CHANGE commands.
-And in the most basic usage still is exactly that.
-However it should be viewed more as a library of the colors needed.
-And the COLOR_CHANGE commands can be instructed to utilize them in any order seen fit.
-The values there must simply be encoded into the higher level bits.

-Thread Change Command
+By default, if not explitly specified, the threadlist are utilized in the order given.
+Prior to `pyembroidery` version 1.3, this was the only method to use these.
+Usually is it sufficient to provide a thread for each color change in the sequence.
+However, if a color is not provided one will be invented when writing to a format that requires one.
+In some cases like .dst files, no colors exists so this will simply be ignored (with the exception of, if extended headers is on giving the dst file a color sequence).
+The colors are checked and validated during the encoding process, so specifying these elements with greater detail is explitly possible.
+See Thread Changes for more details.

+EmbPattern Extras
 ---
+This can largely be ignored except in cases when the metadata within the file matters.
+If for example you wish to read files and find the label that exists inside many different embroidery file times, the resulting value will be put into extras.
+This is to store the metadata and sometimes transfer the metadata from one format type to another.
+So an internal label might be able to be transferred between a .dst file and .pes file without regard external file name.
+Or the 1-bit images within a PEC file could be viewed.

+Thread Changes
+---
 Some formats do not explicitly use a `COLOR_CHANGE` command, some of them use `NEEDLE_SET` in order to change the thread.
 The difference here is notable.
 A color change goes to the next needle in a list usually set within the machine or within the file for the next color of thread.
 However, some machines like Barudan use what is most properly a needle change.
-They do not specify the color, but it does explicitly specify the needle to be used.
-This often includes beginning writing the file by explictly setting the current needle.
+They do not specify the color, but explicitly specifies the needle to be used.
+This often includes beginning writing the file by explictly setting the current needle, if omitted most machines use the current needle.
 Setting the same needle again will produce no effect.
 So often color changes occur between different thread usages, but needle sets occur at the start of each needle usage.
+Calling for a color change, requires that something be changed, and the machine often stopped.
+Calling for a needle_set may set the value to the current needle.

 When data is loaded from a source with needle set commands.
-These commands are explicitly used rather than color changes as they more accurately represent the original intent of the file.
-The encoder will transcribe these in the way requested by the writer, using the thread change command indicated.
+These `NEEDLE_SET` commands are explicitly used rather than color changes as they more accurately represent the original intent of the file.
+During a write, the encoder will transcribe these in the way requested by the writer settings (as determined by the format itself), using correct thread change command indicated.

-There are some cases where one software suite will encode U01 (Barudan formating with needle sets) commands such that, rather than using needle set, it simply uses `STOP` commands (techincally in this case C00 or needle #0), while other software will cycle through a list of a few needles.
+There are some cases where one software suite will encode U01 (Barudan formating with needle sets) commands such that, rather than using needle set, it simply uses `STOP` commands (techincally in this case C00 or needle #0), while other software will cycle through a list of a few needles, indicating more explicitly these are changes.

-There is some ambiguity therefore as to whether the same needle will have the same thread.
-Whether needle_set=1, needle_set_2, needle_set=1... means use a new color each time, or whether the second needle_set=1 indicates that we are going back to the first thread.
+There is some ambiguity as to whether the same needle will have the same thread.
+Whether needle_set=1, needle_set_2, needle_set=1... means use a new color each time, or whether the second "needle_set=1" indicates that we are going back to the first needle with the first thread, or the first needle with a different thread.
 Pyembroidery therefore makes no affirmative stance as to the meaning indicated here.

-The commands NEEDLE_SET and COLOR_CHANGE should be masked with COMMAND_MASK to capture the lower 8 bits.
-This is the command part.
-Additional information may be encoded into the higher bits.
-Namely the thread within the threadset, the needle, and the (yet unused) order.
-These can be queued up without actually being used with `SET_CHANGE_SEQUENCE` commands filling in those higher level bits.
+In order to properly encode this information, commands with higher level bits sets are `COLOR_CHANGE`, `NEEDLE_SET`, `COLOR_BREAK`, `SET_CHANGE_SEQUENCE` and these encode the color being changed to or the needle being changed to. `0bnnnnnnnnttttttttcccccccc` where `n` is a bit encoding needle and `t` is a bit encoding thread and `c` is a bit encoding command.
+The `EmbFunctions.py` file contains helper functions for `encode_thread_change` and `decode_thread_change` to parse these commands for you.
+In all cases, `None` for a value is encoded as `0` ("thread 0" is encoded as 1) and means that there is no information about this.
+So, for example, a `DST` loaded `COLOR_CHANGE` will equal `COLOR_CHANGE unknown thread, unknown needle`.
+This allows the command sequence to explicitly declare that the information is not known, or to give the value if the value is known.

+There is a middle level command, `SET_CHANGE_SEQUENCE` that can be used to preset the thread change sequence.

+`encode_thread_change(SET_CHANGE_SEQUENCE,17)` would, for example, make the first color change switch to the Threadlist index 17.
+After this, the subsequent color changes would be to index 0, index 1, index 2, ... etc.

+There are some other use cases when writing this data out, you could, for example, make the threadlist equal to all the threads you have availiable and declare their usages simply reference the relevant thread index.
+To do this you would add all your threads, then at the start of the commands declare a group of SET_CHANGE_SEQUENCE commands to set the order you want.
+Or to use `COLOR_BREAK`s encoded with the order you desire.

+In most cases this information isn't going to matter, but it is provided because it is information sometimes contained within the embroidery file.
+For writing this information, there are quite often other ways to specify it, but `pyembroidery` tends to be overbuilt by design to capture all known and unknown usecases.

 Formats:
 ---